Not company earnings, not data but vaccines now steering investor sentiment

 "While vaccines could reinforce a more synchronized recovery in the second half (2021), the early numbers reinforce the shifting fundamental between the United States, euro zone and others."

-The question for investors is which country will be first to vaccinate 60%-70% of its population -- the threshold generally accepted as conferring herd immunity, where factories, bars and hotels can safely reopen.
+The question is which country will be first to vaccinate 60%-70% of its population -- the threshold generally seen as conferring herd immunity, where factories, bars and hotels can safely reopen.
 Delays could necessitate more stimulus from governments and central banks.

-Patchy vaccine progress has forced some to push back initial estimates of when herd immunity could kick in.
+Patchy vaccine progress has forced some to push back initial estimates of when herd immunity could be reached.
 Deutsche Bank says late autumn is now more realistic than summer, though it expects the northern hemisphere spring to be a turning point, with 20%-25% of people vaccinated and restrictions slowly being lifted.

 But race winners are already becoming evident, above all Israel, where a speedy immunisation campaign has brought a torrent of investment into its markets and pushed the shekel to quarter-century highs.